Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Accomodation.md

 Some housing ads require you to provide a salary statement 3 or 4 times of the rent payment, which is impossible for a student.
 As an alternative, you can refer to these two cases: One, to persuade the landlord, you can provide a bank statement.
 Two, a signed letter from your parents who have the ability and are willing to help you pay the rent.

-As some general references for getting a house, these websites can be introduced: [list of websites].
+As some general references for getting a house, these websites can be introduced.

 "Farsi version"